 Angelo Azzellini was born in Rodi Garganico (Italy) in 1961.
 He moved to Turin at the age of 14, where he studied at the Artistic College, and then moved to Urbino, where he attended the Academy of Fine Arts.
 He later spent some time of his short life in the US, Germany, UK and China, before settling in Milan and finally in Rome.

 Azzellini considered painting to be a form of meditation, a way of being in a state of complete silence where the full awareness of what life offers at that very moment expands into a limitless state of love and innocence.
 With a solid foundation of study of drawing, he progressively plunged into a gestural abstraction that instills energy and vigour to his paintings with a reference to early Abstract Expressionism.
 In his paintings, mostly large format, the strength and intensity of his feelings are revealed through colour and pictorial texture, with the roughness and density typical of acrylics.

 For the 25th anniversary of his passing, torredinebbiaedizioni released a dedicated book entitled “L’opera incompleta di Angelo Azzellini”; 225 full colour pages with an introduction by Ria Lussi and critical contributions by Lorenzo Canova, Piero Castoro, Umberto Palestini, Fulvio Abate, Mariano Apa, including more than 130 works and a large selection of both academic and biographic documentation.
 In the text “L’incendio della pittura” (The fire of Painting) Lorenzo Canova writes:

-“The thick brush strokes, both quick and pondered, the sketches and the drips spread fast on the canvas, the black tones lighten up till their explosion into yellows and reds, supported by clever shadows, greys melt into purples and all compositions pulse with chromatic nuances in continuous balance between darkness and brightness.
+“With free and thick brush strokes that are quick yet intentional, the drips and outlines spread rapidly on the canvas, the black tones lightening until they explode into yellows and reds, complemented by pondered shadows and greys that melt into purples.
+The compositions pulse with chromatic nuances in a continuous balance between dark and splendid light.